 I am a bonafide romantic, more so as a reader.
 I am also a feminist who doesn’t believe that the onus of ‘saving’ someone should only lie with the man.
-Guilty of moping in public transport with a book in my hand, when I am not chuckling loudly at how badass, flawed and temperamental its lead characters (read: women) are, here are 23 romance books every girl must read before she turns 23.
+Guilty of moping in public transport with a book in my hand, when I am not chuckling loudly at how badass, flawed and temperamental its lead characters (read: women) are, here are 23 romantic books & novel every girl must read before she turns 23.

 1. Love Story by Erich Segal

 If you are not much of a reader, then this 131-pager is a good place to start.
 This book has the famous quote, ‘Love means never having to say you are sorry’, which I used as a teenager to get away with just about anything.
 Two young people fall in love, families oppose, and SPOILER ALERT - there is the famous cancer trope which thankfully becomes the book’s undoing.

 Price: Rs 144.
 Buy it here.

 2. Pride and Prejudice by Jane Austen

 Where does a plain, young country girl get all that sass?
 If I had half the zingers, Elizabeth Bennet had for Mr Darcy (rich, handsome and intelligent), who rubs her off in all the wrong ways possible, then I’d be better equipped at pursuing a mildly successful career in comedy.
 Case in point, “"I could easily forgive his pride if he had not mortified mine."

 3. Bridget Jones’s Diary by Helen Fielding